ceciliestadekristensen/emotion-driven-human-ai-interaction/README.md

 This project explores how AI systems can interpret and respond to human emotions in real time.

-The system combines a Unity-based interface with a Python backend and a large language model to create a more natural and engaging human-AI interactions.
+The system combines a Unity-based interface with a Python backend and a large language model to create more natural and engaging human-AI interactions.

 ---